UTM Common Mistakes

 Spaces and special characters cause URL encoding issues and fragmented data.

-Problem: utm_campaign=Summer Sale 2026 gets URL-encoded to utm_campaign=Summer%20Sale%202026.
-Different browsers handle encoding inconsistently, fragmenting data.
+utm_campaign=Summer Sale 2026 gets URL-encoded to utm_campaign=Summer%20Sale%202026.
+Different browsers handle encoding inconsistently, which fragments your data across multiple entries in reports.

 7. Not Testing URLs Before Launch